 As a person with hep C, you are covered by anti-discrimination laws.
 If something happens that seems discriminatory, you can access advice from work-related organisations such as your workplace union, a community legal centre, or from the anti-discrimination agency in your state or territory (see Advice and Support fact sheet).

 At work you are under no obligation to inform employers, work colleagues or customers about your hep C. The exception is if you are a health care worker who specifically carries out exposure prone procedures, or if you are a member of the Australian Defence Force, in which case you have a responsibility to disclose.

 Your biggest workplace problem may be in taking time off due to hep C illness or unexpected treatment side-effects.
-If you don’t want your employer to know about your hep C, ask your doctor to be unspecific when he or she fills in your time-off work certificate (e.g. medical condition rather than liver illness or hep C).
+If you do not want your employer to know about your hep C, ask your doctor to be unspecific when they fill in your time-off work certificate (e.g. medical condition rather than liver illness or hep C).

 If you decide to tell your supervisor, they are legally required to maintain your privacy and support employees with any health considerations where reasonable.